ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 ---

-## **Task 3:** Application Permissions and Trackers
+## **Task 3:** Application permissions and trackers

 In the previous task, we observed data collection practices on some common messaging applications.
 Apple's Privacy Labels and Google's Data Safety Labels were mentioned as one measurement.

 In this task, we expand the scope for general applications and we will make some research by ourselves.

-### Exodus Privacy
+### Identifying permissions and trackers

-Applications may have permissions and trackers for data the application does not require to function.
+Applications may have permissions [^14][^15] and trackers for data the application does not require to function.
 Such data may be used for example to profile and hook you, for research, and for monetary gain by selling to third parties, which may or may not handle it safely.

 These permissions might also be exploited by an insider attacker or an outside attacker for compromising your privacy and safety.
 Such are for example the permission to record audio and full network access.

 [Exodus](https://reports.exodus-privacy.eu.org/en/) is a privacy auditing platform for Android applications.
 You can use Exodus to check Android applications for trackers, permissions and signing fingerprints.

+You can either use it on the browser or [in command-line.](https://github.com/Exodus-Privacy/exodus-standalone)

-Choose 2 applications yourself to analyze with the help of Exodus, and find a third application that has obvious unnecessary dangerous permissions, such as a flashlight application accessing your contacts.
+**Choose two (2)** applications yourself to analyze with the help of Exodus, **and find a third** application that has obvious unnecessary dangerous permissions, such as a flashlight application accessing your contacts.

 Name your application and answer the following questions for each application.

 1. How many trackers and permissions each application has?
-2. How many 'dangerous' and/or 'special' permissions does each have?
-(Red exclamation mark)
+2. How many "dangerous" (runtime) and/or "special" permissions does each have?
+(Red exclamation mark, see these in Google's guide [^14])
 3. Did the applications have permission to access such data they could use or sell for monetary gain?
 Which permissions and trackers are these?
 4. Describe two attack vectors enabled by these permissions for each application, had an attacker gained access into the application and/or their database.
+5. Compare Android and iOS privacy labels (if it is available on both platfroms) to your findings about trackers

+## Task 4: Application SDKs, code signatures, and pixels (bonus)

+Mobile business advertising spending is estimated to be 327.1 billion U.S. dollars worldwide in 2022 [^19].

+Many application developers want their share of the income.

+In late 2020, Apple made use of the Identifier for Advertisers (IDFA)[^16], currently known as App Tracking Transparency (ATT) [^18] feature requiring a prompt for users; the user was able to opt-in or out of IDFA.

+As a result, about 75% of worldwide users opted out of IDFA, based on the existence of the ATT framework in applications [^17].

 Facebook Pixel, Authentication?
 Google Analytics and friends?
 (TikTok SDK and Pixel)